 At the same time, many governments are more assertively seeking to deploy a range of tactics designed to neuter civic activism’s reach and impact—from imprisonment to even killing.
 The very principle of autonomous and free civil society is under assault.
 For civic activists, it appears to be both the best and the worst of times.

-Carnegie’s Civic Activism Network, which brings together young scholar-activists who are studying new forms of civic activism in their countries or regions, published a new report titled Global Civic Activism in Flux exploring how civic movements are evolving in Brazil, Egypt, India, Kenya, Thailand, Tunisia, Turkey, and Ukraine.
+Carnegie’s Civic Research Network, which brings together young scholar-activists who are studying new forms of civic activism in their countries or regions, published a new report titled Global Civic Activism in Flux exploring how civic movements are evolving in Brazil, Egypt, India, Kenya, Thailand, Tunisia, Turkey, and Ukraine.

-On Tuesday, May 16, Carnegie’s Richard Youngs and members of the Civic Activism Network participated in a Reddit Ask Us Anything (AUA) to discuss different kinds of civic activism, their impact on domestic political systems, and the future of civil society support.
+On Tuesday, May 16, Carnegie’s Richard Youngs and members of the Civic Research Network participated in a Reddit Ask Us Anything (AUA) to discuss different kinds of civic activism, their impact on domestic political systems, and the future of civil society support.

 This online Q&A is part of a series of AMAs with the help of the Geopolitics Subreddit.

 Richard Youngs is a senior fellow in the Democracy and Rule of Law Program, based at Carnegie Europe.
 He works on EU foreign policy and on issues of international democracy.
 Follow him on Twitter @YoungsRichard.

 Marisa von Bülow

 Marisa von Bülow is a professor at the Political Science Institute of the University of Brasília, Brazil.

 Youssef Cherif is a political analyst on North Africa and the deputy director of Columbia Global Centers in Tunisia.
 Follow him on Twitter @Faiyla.